ethersphere/bee-js-docs/docs/user-documentation/track-upload.md

 ## Create tag

 :::warning Forbidden on Gateways
-If you are using node that is in Gateway mode than this operation is not allowed!
+If you are using a node that is in Gateway mode then this operation is not allowed!
 :::

 Creating a tag is easy.
 Just use the `createTag` function.